-The range of stability of the Leap-Frog scheme can be extended by a factor of two by introducing a semi-implicit computation of the hydrostatic pressure gradient term [Brown and Campana 1978].
-Instead of evaluating the pressure at t, a linear combination of values
+The range of stability of the Leap-Frog scheme can be extended by a factor of two by introducing a semi-implicit computation of the hydrostatic pressure gradient term [?].
+Instead of evaluating the pressure at t, a linear combination of values at $t - \Delta t$ , t and

-FIG. 3.1 - Sketch of the leapfrog time stepping sequence in NEMO from Leclair and Madec [2009].
+FIG. 3.1 - Sketch of the leapfrog time stepping sequence in NEMO from ?.
 The use of a semi-implicit computation of the hydrostatic pressure gradient requires the tracer equation to be stepped forward prior to the momentum equation.
 The need for knowledge of the vertical scale factor (here denoted as h) requires the sea surface height and the continuity equation to be stepped forward prior to the computation of the tracer equation.
 Note that the method for the evaluation of the surface pressure gradient $\nabla p_s$ is not presented here (see § 6.5).

-at $t-\Delta t$ , t and $t+\Delta t$ is used (see § 6.4.4).
-This technique, controlled by the $nn\dynhpg\rst$ namelist parameter, does not introduce a significant additional computational cost when tracers and thus density is time stepped before the dynamics.
+$t + \Delta t$ is used (see § 6.4.4).
+This technique, controlled by the nn\dynhpg\rst namelist parameter, does not introduce a significant additional computational cost when tracers and thus density is time stepped before the dynamics.
 This time step ordering is used in NEMO (Fig.3.4).

-This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient as the Forward-Backward scheme used in MOM [Griffies et al. 2005] and more efficient than the LF-AM3 scheme (leapfrog time stepping combined with a third order Adams-Moulthon interpolation for the predictor phase) used in ROMS [Shchepetkin and McWilliams 2005].
+This technique, used in several GCMs (NEMO, POP or MOM for instance), makes the Leap-Frog scheme as efficient as the Forward-Backward scheme used in MOM [?] and more efficient than the LF-AM3 scheme (leapfrog time stepping combined with a third order Adams-Moulthon interpolation for the predictor phase) used in ROMS [?].